kevinlondon/kevinlondon.github.io/_posts/2024-06-08-personal-finance-for-eng.md

 When you're ready to invest, here are a few things to keep in mind:

 - **Diversify**: Spread your investments across different types of investments to lower risk.
 - **Stock vs bond**: Stocks can make more money and are riskier.
 Bonds are safer and typically earn less.
+Choose a balance between these based on your risk tolerance.
 - **US vs International**: Investing in other countries can give you more opportunities and diversification.
 - **Passive funds over active management**: